LAUG501/LAUG501/README.md

 ## 🧠 WHAT IS MAXX?

 MAXX is a **local-first, logic-driven AI framework** built for transparency, memory structure, and deterministic reasoning.
-It is not a chatbot.
+`It is not a chatbot`
 It is a **thinking system**, designed to grow through structured input and crew-style modularity.

 MAXX is: